rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik.md

 $ terraform apply "terraform.tfplan"
 ```

 This will take some minutes to finish.
 When logging in to Digital Ocean, you can see your cluster will now be up and running.
-AWESOME! :party:
+AWESOME!

 ![Digital Ocean Kubernetes Cluster](/images/blog/6/digital-ocean-kubernetes-cluster.png)